hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ## Overarching trends in DGE methods

-The different DGE methods can broadly be classified into the following categories:
+So far, we have made use of the DESeq2 and FindMarkers algorithms in this workshop.
+There are many other algorirthm that can broadly be classified into the following categories:

 1. Pseudobulk (DESeq2, limma, edgeR)
 2. Mixed models (MAST)
 3. Naive methods (Wilcox)

-When running your own DGE analysis, there are several important questions to ask when selecting the appropriate method.
-Some important considerations:
+Choosing the appropriate method for your data requires a basic understanding of the system and structure of the data.
+Some of the important questions to ask ourselves are:

-1. Do you have enough cells to aggregate and do a pseudobulk analysis on?
+1. Do you have enough cells to aggregate and do a pseudobulk analysis or to run statistical tests?
 2. Are there smaller cell states within a celltype that would be lost after pseudobulking and averaging expression?
 3. Is there a latent variable that should be included in a design model?
-4. Are there biological replicates that could be used to account for the variability in the data?
+4. Are there biological replicates that can be used to control for variability in the data?

 ***